EFFECTIVE AS OF / LAST UPDATED: FEBRUARY 17, 2021

 We may process the following categories of personal data about you:

-We may use Customer Data, User Data, Technical Data and Marketing Data to deliver relevant website content and advertisements to you (including Facebook adverts or other display advertisements) and to measure or understand the effectiveness of the advertising we serve you.
+We may use Prospect Data, Customer Data, User Data, Technical Data and Marketing Data to deliver relevant Website resources, communications and advertisements to you (including Facebook adverts or other display advertisements) and to measure or understand the effectiveness of the advertising we serve you.
 Our lawful ground for this processing is our legitimate interests which are to grow our business.

 We will only use your personal data for a purpose it was collected for or a reasonably compatible purpose if necessary.
 In case we need to use your details for an unrelated new purpose, we will let you know and explain the legal grounds for processing.

 We may process your personal data without your knowledge or consent where this is required or permitted by law.